itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-fastbin-dup.markdown

 Since `0x0000555555603210` represents the pointer of the top chunk, i will be able to overwrite it - with (approximally) the address of `__malloc_hook`.

 Unlike fastbins, allocations from the top chunk do not have the "correct fastbin index" mitigation (duh).
-There is a check is that the size of the top chunk is large enough.

-Note, that there is also the following check for the top_chunk size:
+There is a check is that the size of the top chunk is large enough, as well as the following check for the top_chunk size:

 ```c
 if (__glibc_unlikely (size > av->system_mem))